VCCT-PROG7312-2025-G1/TableValleyMunicipalApp-ST10045251/README.md

 - Added **visual feedback and tooltips** for better user experience.
 - Enhanced **branding** with Table Valley Municipality logo and consistent theme.
 - Fixed Part 1 bugs and improved navigation between pages.
 - Recorded a **video demonstration** showcasing all new and existing features.

+--

+## Part 3 Additions

 ---